 Regardless of where you may reside (Taiwan, Rome, Berlin, Paris, London, Toronto, Los Angeles, Nashville, San Francisco), Source-Live enables instant world-wide access over the internet (Fiber-Optic) to your listening environment (studio control room, laptop and even your iPhone).
 We can email you the “Live link” or “iPhone app,” you can open your “Source-Live Gateway” web page or by streaming directly in QuickTime and you can start listening immediately.
 You will be able to hear the mix in “real-time” through your own familiar speaker environment for addressing any mix tweaks.
 Melodyne is also one of the benefits for vocal tuning touch-ups or that last minute guitar solo without having to be at the studio in person.
 See our eMixing page (Tweaked Master) for further details by clicking here.

-His House-Innsbruck Studios is nestled among Danbro Rehearsal Studios, The Sweatshop, Music First Productions (sound & lighting), The Well, Newtown Radio, and the Exit Room art gallery; a community of musicians, artists and other creative professionals located two blocks from the L train in East Williamsburg.
+His House-Innsbruck Studios is nestled among Danbro Rehearsal Studios, The Sweatshop, Music First Productions (sound & lighting), The Well, The Three Dollar Bill, Newtown Radio, and the Exit Room art gallery; a community of musicians, artists and other creative professionals located two blocks from the L train in East Williamsburg.
 Housed in the former Hittleman Brewery, an historic building erected in 1867 and a surviving gem on Brooklyn’s once famed Brewer’s Row where 17 breweries encompassed 9 blocks of land – from Scorcese to 50 Cent, Animal Collective to No Age, National Geographic, to Pitchfork TV and for hundreds of independent artists, the 75,000 square feet of raw 19th century industrial space has proven an unparalleled location.
 When fully completed, the complex will be the single largest community of its kind in New York City.